My Melody & Kuromi: Characters

 A purple tapir with the ability to fly and Kuromi's usual sidekick.
 Though mentioned by Kuromi, Baku is absent throughout the series, but later returns to Mariland in the final episode.

 Production

-In January 2025, Netflix announced a new stop-motion anime series that is to be directed by Tomoki Misato and written by Shuko Nemoto.
-The show's theme song, titled "Kawaii", is performed by Le Sserafim and produced by Gen Hoshino.
+In January 2025, Netflix announced a new stop-motion anime series that was directed by Tomoki Misato and written by Shuko Nemoto.
+Produced by Toruku Studio (a division of Wit Studio, who are known for Spy × Family), the show has a "hand-crafted" and Kawaii aesthetic.
+The series' theme song, titled "Kawaii", is performed by Le Sserafim and produced by Gen Hoshino.